thisdot/starter.dev/starters/angular-apollo-tailwind/README.md

 - Copy and rename the `starters/angular-apollo-tailwind` directory to the name of your new project.
 - `cd` into your project directory and run `yarn`.
-- Run `ng serve` to start the development server.
+- Run `yarn dev` to start the development server.
 - Open your browser to `http://localhost:4200` to see the included example code running.

 ## Commands

-- `ng serve` - Starts the development server.
+- `yarn serve` - Starts the development server.
-- `ng test` - Runs the unit tests.
+- `yarn build` - Builds a compiled version of your app.
-- `ng e2e` - Runs end-to-end tests.
+- `yarn test` - Runs the unit tests.
 - `yarn storybook` - Starts the Storybook UI.
 - `yarn lint` - Runs ESLint on the project.
 - `yarn prettier` - Formats code for the entire project